I have a complicated life. I have a small child, a complex job, a great wife, and I love to watch hockey.

 Step 1 learn about swimming…

-Do you ever hdinogorgon_923_600x450ave this reaction that you’re a dinosaur in an era of mammals?
+Do you ever have this reaction that you’re a dinosaur in an era of mammals?
 That’s what I felt like doing research on swimming.
 It seemed that everything I had been taught 25 years ago was wrong.
 I thought I knew how to swim… Apparently you’re supposed to rotate your body.
 Rotate?
 Rotating was the tool of the devil not the source of all goodness.
 And then there were these metrics: SWOLF and Laps and blah and bleh and meh… And I’m thinking what do I do here?

 I felt like the 70’s were calling and they wanted their swimming technique back…